uzura89/how-we-got-here/README.md

 ## Contact

-For questions or concerns, please open an issue on this repository or contact [Your Contact Information].
+For questions or concerns, please send a message to "yuya.uzu@gmail.com".